 And if a fraction of the price isn't enough, maybe the idea of actually owning this entire system vs. renting it makes way more sense to you.
 Let's dive in.

 I recommend Thrive Quiz Builder.
-It's a one-time payment of $67 for one website.
 You can build amazing quiz funnels with segmentation, email list integration, lead-gen automation, and more.
 But it's still a WordPress plugin which means you'll need a website and have to manage that aspect of your business.

 TQB, like all Thrive plugins, is a no nonsense, awesome tool to grow your business.
 Check out their site for more information by clicking the button below.
 Want the entire catalog of Thrive plugins?
 Check out their membership for $30/month.